Permuton limits for some permutations avoiding a single pattern: Open Questions

 \section{Open Questions}

 Our results only look at some classes of permutation that are in bijection with those avoiding a monotone increasing sequence.
 However, Lemma \ref{oneside} could be useful for showing permuton limits of $\muJ$ for a larger set of pattern-avoiding classes.
+Initially we attempted to explore $\avn{1342}$ using results developed by B\'ona \cite{bona1342}.
+We could not show a permuton limit, but suspect convergence to $\muJ$ could be shown by understanding how the bijection in \cite{bona1342} with certain labeled trees could give a one sided bound on the permuton limit.
 It would be nice to understand more about the permuton limits for classes avoiding a single pattern of length 4.
-Initially we attempted to explore $\avn{1342}$ using the bijection developed by B\'ona \cite{bona1342}, though we were unable to find the permuton limit.
 Understanding permuton limits for $\avn{1342}$, $\avn{1324}$ and $\avn{2413}$ would complete the picture for permuton limits of classes avoiding a single pattern of size $4$.
 We conjecture that both $\avn{1342}$ and $\avn{1324}$ have permuton limits of $\muJ$, whereas for $\avn{2413}$ the permuton limit is a bit of a mystery still.
 Observing that permutations in $\avn{2413}$ have rotational symmetry shows that neither $\muJ$ nor $\muI$ could be the permuton limit for this case.
-The permutation class $\avn{2413,3142}$ was shown to have a random permuton limit \cite{separable} which suggests the permuton limits for the larger classes ($\avn{2413}$ or $\avn{3142}$) might have more complicated structure than what we explore in this paper.
+The permutation class $\avn{2413,3142}$ was shown to have a random permuton limit \cite{separable} which suggests the permuton limits for the larger classes ($\avn{2413}$ or $\avn{3142}$) might have more complicated structure than what we explore in this paper. \\